 Despite both the Vive and Rift being available for purchase, we can't give a definitive buying recommendation at this time.
-There aren't many compelling games available for either platform and by the time big titles come, Oculus is expected to even the playing field between the Rift and Vive in the coming months in terms of hardware.
+There still aren't many compelling games available for either platform and by the time big titles come, Oculus is expected to even the playing field between the Rift and Vive in the coming months in terms of hardware.
 We also expect that eventually, nearly all VR games will be made to work on both.
 We recommend the Vive for a more complete experience right now if you're desperate for VR.
-If you're not, the safe bet is to spend your money on regular ol' PC games for the next few months and watch for an announcement or two from Oculus to happen sometime in mid October.
+If you're not, the safe bet is to spend your money on regular ol' PC games for the next few months and watch for more development on the content side.

 While there's no other realistic competitor to the Vive or Rift, there are some other headsets that could compete with them in the future, like Starbreeze's StarVR and OSVR, or Open Source Virtual Reality.
 We don't expect either headset to gain as much developer backing as the Rift and Vive, but it's still early days for VR.
 In five years, who knows?

 Some online stores give us a small cut if you buy something through one of our links.
 Read our affiliate policy for more info.